 - Security sandbox for Gmail: when potentially malicious attachments are detected by the spam filter, they are executed within a safe, quarantined environment to ensure they will not harm the end-user

 There are so many areas to discuss that make G Suite such a powerful set of tools, we could go on and on till the cows come home.
-But hopefully that gives you a flavour for some of the benefits of the system and why it’s so effective in the work-from-home scenario that most of us find ourselves in.
+But hopefully, that gives you a flavour for some of the benefits of the system and why it’s so effective in the work-from-home scenario that most of us find ourselves in.

-If I had to sum it all up in one sentence… G Suite is a smart, simple and secure set of business tools that allow teams to work better together, even, or especially in a remote working environment.
+If I had to sum it all up in one sentence… G Suite is a smart, simple, and secure set of business tools that allow teams to work better together, even, or especially in a remote working environment.

-If you're organisation is thinking about Going Google, and would like to find out more, get in touch via the details below, we would be delighted to have a chat about how we can help.
+If you're organisation is thinking about Going to Google, and would like to find out more, get in touch via the details below, we would be delighted to have a chat about how we can help.